-By default, the password that you use in the LDAP configuration is saved on the ldap.properties file in clear text.
+By default, the password that you use in the LDAP configuration is stored in a plain text in a local database.
 This might pose a security risk.
 To store the LDAP password in an encrypted form, we offer the following options: